spacetelescope/mast-match/readme.md

 ## About MAST
 The [Mikulski Archive for Space Telesopes (MAST)](https://archive.stsci.edu)...

-## Card Game Authors
-MAST Match was created by...

 ## Image Credits
 ...

+## Card Game Authors
+MAST Match was created by a small team during a "Hack Day Event" focused on developing new Outreach materials for MAST.

+### Have feedback or suggestions?

+MAST Match is still in its playtest stage, so we're always looking for things to improve!
+If you have comments, feedback, or just want to share your experience playing the game, please reach out to jimig@stsci.edu !